OkomoJacob/Data-Structures-And-Algorithms/js/my_practice/arrays/readme.md

 5. `for...of`: A loop statement introduced in ES6 that iterates over iterable objects such as arrays, strings, maps, sets, etc.
 6. `for...in`: A loop statement used to iterate over the properties of an object.
 It enumerates the enumerable properties of an object, including inherited ones.
 7. `.find()`: Returns the first element in an array that satisfies a provided testing function.
 It stops the loop once the condition is met and returns the value.
 If no element satisfies the condition, it returns undefined.
+8. `.slice(startIndex, endIndex)`: Returns a copy of a section of an array.
+For both start and end, a negative index can be used to indicate an offset from the end of the array.
+For example, -2 refers to the second to last element of the array.

-8. `.some()`: Checks if at least one element in an array satisfies a provided testing function.
+9.  `.some()`: Checks if at least one element in an array satisfies a provided testing function.
 It stops the loop once a satisfying element is found and returns true.
 If no element satisfies the condition, it returns false.
-9. `.every()`: Checks if all elements in an array satisfy a provided testing function.
+10. `.every()`: Checks if all elements in an array satisfy a provided testing function.
 It iterates through the entire array and returns true if all elements satisfy the condition.
 If any element fails the condition, it returns false.

 - These loop methods offer different ways to iterate over arrays and objects, providing flexibility and convenience in handling data.
 - Each method has its specific purpose, and you can choose the one that suits your needs based on what you want to accomplish in your code.